 Some predators pose risks only during the day while others are night stalkers (owls, bats).

-As prey animals, parrots are on constant alert for danger and they instinctively react (flight or flight response) to perceived threats.
+As prey animals, parrots are on constant alert for danger and they instinctively react (fight or flight response) to perceived threats.
 Their first choice is to escape (flight) however, if this is not possible, they will attack (fight) with their powerful beaks to defend themselves.

 Because their most threatening opponent is the hawk, parrots are especially reactive to quick movements from above and behind.
 For this reason, it is wise to avoid quick, sudden movements near your bird.
 This is a built-in instinctual reaction not subject to logic or reason.
 Simple and relatively innocuous household objects can illicit extreme fear responses in a bird.
 For example, a helium balloon may represent a hawk or a vacuum hose may equate to a snake in your bird's mind.